HandanYenial/FlaskFeedback/Readme.md

 **Routes**

 **/register**: Allows users to create a new account by providing a username, password, email, first name, and last name.

+**/login**   : Allows users to login their account with an email and password.